idlesign/ist-yii-cfile/README.rst

 http://github.com/idlesign/ist-yii-cfile

-.. warning:: This project is no longer mainteined.
-Thank you for watching us.
+.. warning:: **This project is no longer maintained.
+Thank you for watching us.**

 What's that